doctrine-extensions/DoctrineExtensions/doc/sortable.md

 - Can be nested with other behaviors
 - Annotation, Attribute, Yaml and Xml mapping support for extensions

-> Sortable, and all other doctrine extensions from this package, is available as Symfony bundle.
+> Sortable, and all other doctrine extensions from this package are available as Symfony bundle.
 > See [StofDoctrineExtensionsBundle](https://github.com/stof/StofDoctrineExtensionsBundle) for details.

 Contents: